seansegal/parity-in-the-senate/README.md

 - Figuring out the issues with the openstates API would allow us to add more data to our visualization which would allow users to compare Senate networks across states.

-- Finding a better method to
+- Finding a better method to get text data from bills.

 ## Documentation